stelligent/config-lint/README.md

 * Figure out how dependency management works in go
 * Reorganize directories under $GOPATH, use github... names in import, add ability to build multiple binaries
 * The lambda function does not handle OverSizedChangeNotification
+* The lambda function name is hard-coded in the Makefile